UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 \Phi(\vec x) = -\log P(\vec x)
 $$

-which will stand as a measure of how "natural" an image $$\vec x$$ is, ideally being minimised for any of our ground truth images and being maximised for images that are very noisy or unrealistic (i.e. unlike our GT images); we could interpret it simply as the negative logarithm of the a-priori probability distribution of our ground truth images.
+which will stand as a measure of how "natural" an image $$\vec x$$ is, ideally being minimised for any of our ground truth images and being maximised for images that are very noisy or unrealistic (i.e. unlike our GT images); we could interpret it simply as the negative logarithm of the a-priori probability distribution function of our ground truth images.
 In a practical sense, incorporating such a measure in our optimization will push our model toward creating images that conform to the patterns that typically appear in real images regarding color, brightness, etc, as opposed to overfitting on an image reconstruction loss function (in other words, a form of regularization).

 Now, under a maximum a-posteriori (MAP) framework, our goal in super-resolution, given a degraded image $$\vec y$$ conforming to the assumptions above, can be defined as finding